microsoft/MixedRealityToolkit-Unity/Documentation/Tools/HolographicRemoting.md

 #### MSBuildForUnity package import via writing into the package.manifest

 For the first point, the best way to check is to open Window -> Package Manager and make sure MSBuild for Unity shows up in the packages list.
 If it's there, you can assume this step succeeded.
-If it's not there, try running Mixed Reality Toolkit -> Utilities -> Configure Unity repeat the stops above for running the MRTK Configurator.
+If it's not there, try running Mixed Reality Toolkit -> Utilities -> Configure Unity repeat the steps above for running the MRTK Configurator.

 #### DotNetWinRT NuGet package resolution